-The $18.8-million package will particularly target residential and mid-tier buildings.
+The $18.8-million package will target residential and mid-tier buildings.

 The largest share of this package – $8.9 million – will go towards strengthening energy efficiency regulations for new homes.
 The process going forward will involve reviewing current regulations, working with builders, and improving building industry compliance with the revised regulations.

-A further $1.8 million will go towards creating a Better Commercial Buildings Program, which will fund energy efficiency improvements for 50 under-performing mid-tier buildings.
-Providing grants to commercial buildings and tenancies, this will enable them to conduct energy audits, implement upgrades, and measure and verify efficiency improvement.
+A further $1.8 million will go towards creating a Better Commercial Buildings Program, which will fund energy efficiency improvements for 50 under-performing mid-tier buildings, enabling them to conduct energy audits, implement upgrades, and measure and verify efficiency improvement.